Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Introduction

 \paragraph{Finite time analysis} Non-asymptotic convergence rates can also be established for the actor-critic algorithm using finite-time analysis approaches.
-These results establish a convergence rate to a time when the optimality gap is arbitrarily small.
-Finite-time converge rates for actor-critic algorithms with linear approximators for the action value function have been proven in \cite{xu2020nonasymptotic, finite_time_2020, KumarHarshat2023Otsc}.
+These results establish a convergence rate to a time when the optimality gap is arbitrarily small. \cite{Liu2019, agarwal2020, wang2019neural} are amongst the earliest works that provide finite-time analyses to reinforcement learning algorithms on a Markov Decision Process (MDP), with \cite{wang2019neural} being the first to consider neural network approximations in the algorithm.
+Since then, finite time convergence rates were provided for the more complicated actor-critic algorithms on MDPs, with linear approximators for the action value function have been proven in \cite{xu2020nonasymptotic, finite_time_2020, qiu2021, KumarHarshat2023Otsc}. \\

-Recent advances using neural tangent kernel (NTK) analysis \cite{oldNTK, oldNTK1, NTK1, NTK2} has enabled finite-time analysis on various versions of the neural network actor-critic algorithm.
-Building upon the NTK results \cite{oldNTK, oldNTK1, NTK1, NTK2}, \cite{wang2019neural, cayci2022finitetime} study a ``batch" version of the actor-critic algorithm where a large number of critic parameter updates are required for each actor update to ensure accurate approximation of the action-value function.
-A convergence result is proven when the ratio of critic updates for each actor update $\rightarrow \infty$.
-In particular, \cite{wang2019neural, cayci2022finitetime} establish that the batch actor-critic algorithm can become arbitrarily close to a stationary point within a large but finite numbers of iterations.
-These results do not guarantee the convergence of the actor-critic algorithm as the training time $\to\infty$, as the parameters could escape from the global/local minimum of the loss function.